wp-plugins/quick-contact-form/readme.txt

 = Features =

-*	Drag and drop fields with easy to edit labels and captions.
+*	Drag and drop fields with easy to edit labels and captions
-*	Range of built in styles with custom CSS support.
+*	Massive range of built in styles with custom CSS support
 *	Display and download messages
 *	Custom error and thank-you messages
 *	Multiple form support